pimsmath/m2pi.ca/content/authors/Nimanthi885/_index.md

 # A list of your interests, add as many as you want
 interests:
-- Algebraic Topology
+- Data Science
-- General Purpose Data Science
+- Mathematical Modelling
-- Machine learning
+- Data Analysis

 # Your educational history, add as many as you want
 education: